Codemagic feature releases

 Linux build machines are available to run builds for billing enabled users and teams.
 These are only available in workflows configured with codemagic.yaml.
 See the pricing page for the build minute rate.

 Whether you configure your builds in the Flutter workflow editor or codemagic.yaml configuration file, you can now schedule your workflows to run on days and time that suits you the best.
 See how to create build schedules.

 You can now use the

 flutter build ipa command to generate an .ipa file from the Flutter source.
-To use this build command with Flutter builds configured in the UI, select the Use flutter build ipa checkbox in App settings > Build > iOS build command.
+To use this build command with Flutter builds configured in the workflow editor, select the Use flutter build ipa checkbox in App settings > Build > iOS build command.
 You can also use it in your codemagic.yaml configuration, see an example here.

 - This command is available from Flutter version

 - You still need to set up code singing in your Codemagic configuration.